tel: +48 888 99 98 98

 Don't know what to choose?

-Give us a call tel: +48 888 99 98 98 or contact us via form on the contact page.
-You can check the lifting capacity as well as the shape of neodymium magnets in our magnetic calculator magnetic calculator
+Give us a call tel: +48 888 99 98 98 or write through contact form on our website.
+You can check the strength as well as the shape of neodymium magnet in our force calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.